oli414/Blender-RCT-Graphics/README.md

 **RCT Graphics Helper is an add-on for Blender 2.79 that aids the creation of sprites that match the graphical style of Rollercoaster Tycoon.**

+# On 28-05-2025 I've transferred ownership of this repository to the OpenRCT2 organisation.
+For contributions please check out github.com/openrct2/Blender-RCT-Graphics

 <p align="center">
   <img src="https://user-images.githubusercontent.com/2348094/163599017-243ab3a5-5567-4cd2-91d5-565b0cc86e63.png">
 </p>